Outdoor fire restrictions

 If an RFZ or a municipal ban are lifted, the other ban could remain in place and continue to restrict the use of outdoor fires.
 It is important to check with your local municipality or local municipal fire department for any municipal fire bans or restrictions on outdoor burning in your area.

-Outside of the fire region of Ontario, only municipalities have the jurisdiction to restrict outdoor fires through their municipal fire bans.
-A ministry RFZ would not apply in areas located outside of the fire region of Ontario.
+Outside the Ontario Fire Region, only municipalities have the authority to restrict outdoor fires through their municipal fire bans.
+A ministry RFZ would not apply in areas located outside the fire region.

 Office of the Fire Marshal fire bans

-The Office of the Fire Marshal may also impose their own fire bans in unincorporated territories that are inside of the Fire Region of Ontario.
+The Office of the Fire Marshal may also impose their own fire bans in unincorporated territories that are inside the Ontario Fire Region.

 This type of fire ban will not be imposed when there is a ministry RFZ in place.